AntAllch/115base/site/src/main-eggs/terminus.md

  - One is underneath the room with the x2 symbol

- - The other 2 are on the same level (the floor above Melee Macchiato)
+ - The other 2 are on the same section as Melee Macchiato, either end (the floor below the Crafting Bench)

 ---